3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Is Medellin Expensive?

-No, I felt like Medellin was very inexpensive and a reasonably priced city in Colombia.
+No, I felt like Medellin was very inexpensive and reasonably priced city in our Colombia travel budget.

 Taxis were around $2-4 around town, although it was between $16-23 to get to/from the airport.
 Restaurant meals were between $10-15 total for two people, and our hotel cost about $40/night.
 Entrance fees were pretty low (museums were free, others cost $2-5).